 About the Host School

 The spacious, well landscaped campus is located at one end of Shenzhen and is somewhat removed from the noise and traffic of the city.
 It is set at the base of a green mountain range.
 The classrooms have basic technology, but the science labs are well equipped.
 All classrooms are air conditioned and the school is kept clean and in good repair.
-Every year all of SFLS’s graduates are accepted in universities in China and abroad.

 About the AP Centre